catalyst-cloud/catalystcloud-docs/source/tutorials/images/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 you will use to create our custom image.

 In this example, you will create a basic template that can be invoked with the ``packer build`` command.
-It will create an instance in the Catalyst cloud, and once the instance is running, copy a script to it and run the script using SSH.
+It will create an instance in Catalyst cloud, and once the instance is running, copy a script to it and run the script using SSH.
 Once the script has finished running, it will create a new Catalyst Cloud image that includes the changes you have made.
 Once this process is complete, it will